 How do you simulate melting cheese?
 What’s the best way to make fruit shine?
 How do you perfectly position steam?
 Some photographers use glue for milk.
 Others aim to grab truly authentic images with a phone and natural lighting.
 The different books on food photography below will take you down different paths – find the perfect pages to take you to new #foodphotography success with the books we’ve chosen.

-The best books on food photography in 2020
+Best books on food photography in 2021

 A complete take on the subject, and one which has endured into a newer paperback edition as well as appeared on awards shortlists, the food stylist’s handbook is great because it considers the moving image as well as photography, making it useful for broadcasters, vloggers and IGTV creators as well.
 The meat of the book is, of course, styling tips from the expert authors, but the 320-pages also allows space for tips on finding clients.
 In theory, at least, you’ll be armed to reach the career heights the author herself has; she works with US TV show Iron Chef and the author of diet book Skinny Bitch.